Mexican cement maker poised to profit from Trump’s border wall

 Other Beneficiaries

 Because moving all that gravel requires heavy machinery, shares of equipment makers have risen as well.
-Caterpillar Inc., the biggest manufacturer of construction and mining equipment, climbed 16 per cent since the election and gained 2.3 per cent Wednesday.
-Titan International Inc., whose tires keep heavy equipment rolling, rose 8.1 per cent.
+Caterpillar Inc., the biggest manufacturer of construction and mining equipment, climbed 16 percent since the election and gained 2.3 percent Wednesday.
+Titan International Inc., whose tires keep heavy equipment rolling, rose 8.1 percent.

 HeidelbergCement Chief Executive Officer Bernd Scheifele has said his company would be well positioned in Texas and Arizona to supply cement for a border wall.
 The shares rose 4.5 per cent to 91.50 euros in Frankfurt, the biggest gain since Nov.
 9. Swiss rival LafargeHolcim Ltd. climbed 3.1 per cent to 54.75 Swiss francs.